YandaqYAF/YandaqYAF/README.md

-Java implementation of the [Yandaq Finance](yandaq.org)
+Java implementation of the [Yandaq Finance](yandaq.co)

 ### What's Yandaq?
 Yandaq is a decentralized exchange for swapping TRC-20 & TRC-10 tokens.
-Familiar with SushiSwap/PancakeSwa?
+Familiar with SushiSwap/PancakeSwap?
 Then you’ll have no issue grasping Yandaq.
 Both are incredibly similar in design.

 ### Developer Community